microsoft/fast/packages/web-components/fast-components/temp/api-report.md

 export const neutralFillActiveBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

 // Warning: (ae-forgotten-export) The symbol "Swatch" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "neutralFillCard" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "neutralFillCard" because one of its declarations is marked as @internal
 //
 // @internal (undocumented)
 export function neutralFillCard(designSystem: FASTDesignSystem): Swatch;

 // Warning: (ae-forgotten-export) The symbol "SwatchResolver" needs to be exported by the entry point index.d.ts
 //
-// @internal (undocumented)
+// @public (undocumented)
 export function neutralFillCard(backgroundResolver: SwatchResolver): SwatchResolver;

 // @public